 Superhero day on 30th September was a wonderful success with school raising a phenomenal £520 for local charity Millie's Smiles which supports families of children facing cancer in our area.
 Thanks again for all your generous donations, we really do appreciate the support.
 Check out the pictures from the day on our school Facebook page if you haven't seen them already!

 Wear It Pink day was on 21st October and was another great success., with us raising £352, bringing our school total for both charities so far to £892 - what a wonderful achievement!
 Check out some of our charity day photographs on our school charity page here.
+Details of this year's Wear it Pink Day 2022 to follow once the new academic year has started.

 Coming up soon - as a school, we are looking to support our local firefighters and will be organizing a running event to help raise money for their 365 for 999 fundraiser that has been going on all year to raise money for Comic Relief.